Teaching about Prayer

 GIVE us this day ~ Give US this day ~ Give us this DAY

 I’ve adapted Irv’s lesson on the computer too.
 I’ve had my kids type lines of the Lord’s Prayer emphasizing different words, and include their thoughts on what the new meaning of their emphasis might be.
-We’d hear each computer speak it out loud, then discuss it.
+We then hear each computer speak it out loud, then discuss it.

 I have taught Irv’s technique to a dozen Confirmation classes, as well.
 Here’s how we’d do it: I’d speak a line of the Lord’s Prayer in a flat monotone, then point to someone who would repeat it with one word emphasized. then I’d point to another student who would have to emphasize it differently.
 Then another.
 Then another.
 Then we’d backtrack and I’d ask the kids to chime in with what they thought the new spoken emphasis brought to the Prayer.
 It was powerful stuff.